Characterising local fields of positive characteristic by Galois theory and the Brauer group: Introduction

 By now there exists a substantial body of work concerning valuation-theoretic consequences of Galois-theoretic input data; see for instance the textbook presentations \cite[§5.4]{EnglerPrestel} and \cite[Chapter 26]{Efrat_ValuationsOrderingsMilnorKTheory} (both ultimately relying on the technique of rigid elements going back to \cite{Ware_rigid, ArasonElmanJacob_rigid}) and the literature referenced there.
 One of the arguably most satisfying results in this regard is the complete characterisation of the class of $p$-adically closed fields (a well-behaved class containing the $p$-adic numbers as well as their finite extensions and their algebraic parts) in terms of their Galois group \cite{Pop_GaloisscheKennzeichnung, Efrat_GaloisCharacterization, Koenigsmann_rigidElementsValuationsGaloisCharacterization} in a generalisation of \cite[Theorem 1]{Neukirch_KennzeichnungPAdischEndlichAlgebraisch}, and in strong analogy to the Galois-theoretic characterisation of real-closed fields \cite{ArtinSchreier_KennzeichnungReellAbgeschlossen}.
 This result on $p$-adically closed fields in turn has consequences for the section conjecture in anabelian geometry \cite{Koenigsmann_SectionConjecture}.

 In positive characteristic, there is no comparable characterisation of local fields.
-Efrat and Fesenko in \cite{EfratFesenko} analysed the structure of fields whose absolute Galois group is isomorphic (as a profinite group) to the absolute Galois group of a local field $\F_q\pow{t}$; these always carry a non-trivial henselian valuation, yet Efrat--Fesenko show by examples that a wide variety of fields occurs; this includes examples of characteristic $0$, ones of arbitrarily large imperfection degree, and ones with imperfect residue field.
+Efrat and Fesenko in \cite{EfratFesenko} analysed the structure of fields whose absolute Galois group is isomorphic (as a profinite group) to the absolute Galois group of a local field $\F_q\pow{t}$.
+The characterization of such fields was previously posed as \cite[Problem~4.6]{Efrat_GaloisCharacterization}.
+These always carry a non-trivial henselian valuation, yet Efrat--Fesenko show by examples that a wide variety of fields occurs: this includes examples of characteristic $0$, ones of arbitrarily large imperfection degree, and ones with imperfect residue field.

 In the present article we show that once information concerning the Brauer group of $K$, or rather its $p$-torsion subgroup, is added to the Galois-theoretic data, the pathologies of \cite{EfratFesenko} disappear, and in fact a characterisation of local fields $\F_q\pow{t}$ \emph{up to isomorphism} is obtained, i.e.\ a characterisation much stronger than in the $p$-adic setting (where $p$-adic local fields cannot be distinguished Galois-theoretically from the larger class of $p$-adically closed fields).